-- Finally, in front is a layer of red, green, blue color filters.
+- Finally, in front is a layer of red, green, and blue color filters.

 - Images are displayed on the screen by polarizing the light in varying amounts and passing it through the liquid crystal layer.

-- Compact, lightweight, space-saving.
+- Compact, lightweight, and space-saving.
 Perfect for both desktop and mobile devices.